Skip to main content

 To learn more about customizing the success message, read our detailed guide on How to change the success message font color in your opt-in form.

 Step 12.
-Click Next on the top right side of your screen to continue to the form customization options.
-Here you'll be able to choose when this form is displayed, who gets it, and whether you get notified every time a subscriber opts in.
+Click the Settings button on the top right side of your screen to continue to the form customization options.
+Here you'll be able to

 Step 13.
-Grab the HTML codes to embed on your website—applicable for pop up forms and inline forms.
+Click over to the Embed tab, and grab the HTML code to embed on your website—applicable for pop up forms and inline forms.
 After you paste these into the appropriate places on your website, your form will be ready to go!

-For a step-by-step guide on how to embed your HTML code snippets in the most common website builders, check out:
+For a step-by-step guide on how to embed the code snippets in the most common website builders, check out the following collection of guides:

-An opt-in form is exactly what it sounds like: a form that allows people to opt into your email list so you can grow your subscribers.
+An opt-in form is a form that allows people to opt into your email list so you can grow your subscribers.

 Based on how you want the form to appear, you can choose from four form types:

-1. A Pop-Up form that appears over your content when someone lands on your website
+• A Popup form that appears over your content when someone lands on your website

-After you’ve created your Popup or Inline form, grab the HTML code snippets and paste them into the appropriate places on your website to embed the form wherever you want it to show up.
+After you’ve created your Popup or Inline form, grab the HTML code snippets and paste them into the appropriate places on your website.

-And if you're creating a Full page form or a Link in bio form, customize the form link and share it wherever you want!
+And if you create a Full page form or a Link in bio form, customize the form link and share it wherever you want!

 Did this answer your question?